Shanghai Stock Exchange

 The Shanghai Stock Exchange (SSE) is a stock exchange based in the city of Shanghai, China.
 It is one of the three stock exchanges operating independently in mainland China, the others being the Beijing Stock Exchange and the Shenzhen Stock Exchange.
-The Shanghai Stock Exchange is the world's 3rd largest stock market by market capitalization.
+The Shanghai Stock Exchange is the world's third-largest stock market by market capitalization, exceeding $6 trillion in July 2024.
 It is also Asia's biggest stock exchange.
-Unlike the Hong Kong Stock Exchange, the Shanghai Stock Exchange is still not entirely open to foreign investors and often affected by the decisions of the central government, due to capital account controls exercised by the Chinese mainland authorities.
+Unlike the Hong Kong Stock Exchange, the Shanghai Stock Exchange is still not entirely open to foreign investors and often affected by the decisions of the central government due to capital account controls exercised by the Chinese mainland authorities.

 In 1891, Shanghai founded China's first exchange system.
 The current stock exchange was re-established on November 26, 1990, and was in operation on December 19 of the same year.
 It is a non-profit organization directly administered by the China Securities Regulatory Commission (CSRC).

 History

 The formation of the International Settlement (foreign concession areas) in Shanghai was the result of the Treaty of Nanking of 1842 (which ended the First Opium War) and subsequent agreements between the Chinese and foreign governments were crucial to the development of foreign trade in China and of the foreign community in Shanghai.
 The market for securities trading in Shanghai begins in the late 1860s.
 The first shares list appeared in June 1866 and by then Shanghai's International Settlement had developed the conditions conducive to the emergence of a share market: several banks, a legal framework for joint-stock companies, and an interest in diversification among the established trading houses (although the trading houses themselves remained partnerships).

 In the 1880s and 1890s, during the boom in mining shares, foreign businessmen founded the "Shanghai Sharebrokers' Association" headquartered in Shanghai as China's first stock exchange.
-In 1904 the Association applied for registration in Hong Kong under the provision of the Companies ordinance and was renamed as the "Shanghai Stock Exchange".
+In 1904, the Association applied for registration in Hong Kong under the provision of the Companies ordinance and was renamed as the "Shanghai Stock Exchange".
 The supply of securities came primarily from local companies.
 In the early days, banks dominated private shares but, by 1880, only the Hong Kong and Shanghai local banks remained.

 Later in 1920 and 1921, "Shanghai Securities & Commodities Exchange" and "Shanghai Chinese Merchant Exchange" started operation respectively.
 An amalgamation eventually took place in 1929, and the combined markets operated thereafter as the "Shanghai Stock Exchange".
 Shipping, insurance, and docks persisted to 1940 but were overshadowed by industrial shares after the Treaty of Shimonoseki of 1895, which permitted Japan, and by extension other nations which had treaties with China, to establish factories in Shanghai and other treaty ports.
 Rubber plantations became the staple of stock trading beginning in the second decade of the 20th century.